Are Bonsai Trees Poisonous to Cats?

 • Maple

-• Pine
+• Northfork Pine or Australian Pine

 Many cats will ignore plants, so co-existence with a bonsai will not be a problem, but there are no guarantees.
 Some trees may be harmless if ingested in small amounts.
-However, if the pet chows down on your bonsai and in the process, ingest large quantities, they can become toxic.
+However, if the pet chows down on your bonsai and in the process, ingests large quantities, they can become toxic.

 Best Bonsai Trees for Cats

-1. Japanese Maple
+1. Japanese Maple Bonsai Tree

-2. Juniper
+2. Juniper Bonsai Tree

 3. Money Tree

-4. Hibiscus
+4. Hibiscus Tree

 5. Ponytail Palm